01

 Diet plans fail when they cannot adapt to what the client actually eats.

-• Clients eat outside the plan all the time.
+• Clients eat outside the plan whether you wrote one or not.

 • Extras, snacks, swaps, and convenience meals decide more outcomes than the original PDF.